Search for heavy pseudoscalar and scalar bosons decaying to a top quark pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 Decays of the \PSA and \PSH bosons produce \ttbar systems in the \oneSzero and \threePzero states, respectively~\cite{Bernreuther:1997gs}.
 The SM \ttbar production comprises a mixture of spin states, with their relative contributions varying as a function of the partonic center-of-mass energy.
 Due to the short lifetime of top quarks, the information about their spin and polarization states is preserved in the angular distributions of their decay products~\cite{Bernreuther:2004jv, Bernreuther:2008ju, Mahlon:2010gw}.
 Therefore, in addition to analyzing the \mtt distribution, we utilize angular observables to investigate the differences in the \ttbar spin states between signal and background processes.

 In the SM, \ttbar production is described by quantum chromodynamics (QCD).
 State-of-the-art cross section predictions rely on fixed-order (FO) perturbative QCD (pQCD) calculations and include electroweak (EW) corrections.
-Additional enhancements of \ttbar production near the kinematic threshold are predicted in nonrelativistic QCD, dominated by the production of color-singlet \ttbar quasi-bound states (toponium)~\cite{Hoang:2000yr, Kiyo:2008bv, Ju:2020otc, Fuks:2021xje}.
+An additional enhancement of \ttbar production below the kinematic threshold is predicted in nonrelativistic QCD, dominated by the production of color-singlet \ttbar quasi-bound states (toponium)~\cite{Fadin:1987wz, Fadin:1990wx, Hoang:2000yr, Kiyo:2008bv, Ju:2020otc, Fuks:2021xje}.
 We account for this effect by using a simplified model of the production of the color-singlet pseudoscalar quasi-bound state \oneSone, referred to as \etat~\cite{Fuks:2021xje}.

 This paper describes a search for pseudoscalar and scalar bosons produced in proton-proton collisions at $\sqrt{s}=13\TeV$ and decaying to \ttbar.
 The analyzed data were recorded using the CMS detector at the CERN LHC in 2016--2018 and corresponds to an integrated luminosity of 138\fbinv~\cite{CMS:2021xjt, CMS:2018elu, CMS:2019jhq}.
 The single-lepton (\ttlj) and dilepton (\ttll) channels are considered, corresponding to the $\ttbar\to\bbbar\PW\PW \to\bbbar\Pell\PGn\PQj\PQj$ and $\bbbar\Pell\PGn\Pell\PGn$ decay chains of the \ttbar system, respectively.
-Events in the \ttlj channel are selected with exactly one electron or muon and at least three jets, and in the \ttll channel with exactly two leptons (electrons and/or muons) and at least two jets.
+Events in the \ttlj channel are selected with exactly one electron or muon and at least three jets (at least two of which are \PQb tagged), and in the \ttll channel with exactly two oppositely charged leptons (electrons and/or muons) and at least two jets (at least one of which is \PQb tagged).
 The top quark four-momenta are estimated using kinematic reconstruction algorithms and the resulting \mtt distribution together with additional observables sensitive to the spin state of the \ttbar system are used to search for \PGF bosons.

 The data are interpreted in terms of \PGF boson production, quantified via the coupling \gphitt for given values of \mpphi and \Gpphi, in three signal configurations: one \PSA boson, one \PSH boson, or both of them.
 A combined maximum likelihood fit to all channels is used to extract the signals.
 Two different background scenarios are investigated: one consists of FO pQCD predictions alone, and the other includes \etat production as part of the background.